LearnOnDemandSystems/docs/guides/idl2/idlv2-authoring-guide-and-best-practice.md

 - Start with a verb
 - Use telegraphic style.
 Remove words, such as “a”, “an”, “the”, “is” or “are”, that are not required to convey accurate meaning.
-For example, write “Verify account listed”, rather the “Verify account is listed.”
+For example, write “Verify account listed”, rather than “Verify account is listed.”

 The following are some best practices for creating tasks: